Angular distribution of photoelectrons generated in atomic ionization by twisted radiation: Twisted-wave formalism

-\textit{For the linearly polarized Bessel beams and extended atomic target, the effect of twisting on the photoelectron angular distribution is expressed in multiplication of each coefficient at the spherical harmonic $Y_{kq}(\theta_p,\phi_p)$ by a factor of $d^k_{qq}(\theta_c)$, where $\theta_c$ is the opening angle of the twisted radiation cone.
-The result is independent of the field multipoles and atomic structure.}
+In Eq.~(\ref{eq:PADlin_fin}) $d^j_{mm'}(\theta)$ is the small Wigner D-function,~\cite{Balashov2000}.
+For $\theta_c=0$, $d^J_{MM}(0) = 1$, and thus we can make a second statement. \\ \textbf{Statement 2}: \textit{For linearly polarized Bessel beams and an extended atomic target, the effect of twisting on the photoelectron angular distribution is expressed by multiplying each coefficient of the spherical harmonic $Y_{kq}(\theta_p,\phi_p)$ by a factor $d^k_{qq}(\theta_c)$, where $\theta_c$ is the opening angle of the twisted radiation cone.
+The result is independent of the field multipoles and the atomic structure.}